jaredksmith/HOA-Court-Reservations/docs/POSTGRESQL_CONSTRAINT_FIX_SUMMARY.md

 ## 🔧 **Critical Issue Resolved!**

-The PostgreSQL syntax error in `database-setup.sql` has been successfully fixed.
+The PostgreSQL syntax error in `../database/database-setup.sql` has been successfully fixed.
 The problematic CHECK constraints with subqueries have been replaced with trigger-based validation that maintains the same data integrity requirements.

 ## ❌ **Problem Identified**

 ### **Error Details:**
 - **Error**: `ERROR: 0A000: cannot use subquery in check constraint`
-- **Location**: Lines 99 and 130 in `database-setup.sql`
+- **Location**: Lines 99 and 130 in `../database/database-setup.sql`
 - **Cause**: PostgreSQL doesn't allow `EXISTS` clauses or subqueries in CHECK constraints

 ### **Problematic Constraints:**